ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Experiments

-As outlined in Section \ref{sec:introduction}, a pervasive issue in active learning research is the initial poor performance due to insufficient data, which leads to random or worse selections.
+As outlined in Section \ref{sec:introduction}, a pervasive issue in AL research is the initial poor performance, which leads to random or worse selections.
 However, as deep learning models increasingly excel in low-data regimes, the quality of initial data becomes progressively crucial.
-Observing that ActiveLLM excels in few-shot scenarios, we hypothesized that combining traditional active learning strategies with ActiveLLM could be beneficial in non-few-shot scenarios as well.
-Consequently, in this evaluation, we used the first 50 examples selected by ActiveGPT4 (index recap mode) as the starting point for PE.
+Observing that ActiveLLM masters few-shot scenarios, we used the first 50 examples selected by ActiveGPT4 (index recap mode) as the starting point for PE, LC, BALD, and EKM.

-Once again, a selection size of 25 was used, and the experiments continued until reaching a total of 300 examples The results in Figure \ref{fig:coldstart} clearly show that using ActiveLLM as a starting point for PE outperforms PE with cold start until a plateau is reached at around 100 instances.
-This indicates that ActiveLLM is indeed an effective method for mitigating the cold start issues in active learning strategies.
+Once again, a selection size of 25 was used, and the experiments continued until reaching a total of 300 examples.
+The results in Figure \ref{fig:coldstart} show that ActiveLLM alone outperforms all other methods within the first 50 examples.
+Using these examples as a starting point for LC and PE outperforms cold-start strategies, with performance plateauing at around 125 instances.
+For EKM and BALD, this effect cannot be reproduced, as the cold-start problem is not as severe with 50 examples as it is for LC and PE.
+Nonetheless, the experiment demonstrates that, in cases of a cold-start problem, ActiveLLM is an effective method for addressing it.